Messaoud Ould Boulkheir: Childhood years

-Messaoud ould Boulkheir obtained his primary studies certificate in 1956.
-He started his secondary studies in 1957 at the “College Xavier Coppolani” (Secondary school) in Rosso in the southwest of Mauritania.
+Messaoud Ould Boulkheir obtained his primary studies certificate in 1956.
+He started his secondary studies in 1957 at the "College Xavier Coppolani" (Secondary school) in Rosso in the southwest of Mauritania.
 Messaoud did not study there for a long time because with the freedom of the secondary school, he was missing many classes to profit of what he did not get in his primary school.
 He failed his first secondary year and in 1960 he was dismissed from the school.
 Messaoud assumed his dismiss but he is sure that if he was a Beydhan, he would not have been dismissed.

 At the same time that he was dismissed Messaoud lost his only older sister who was struck under their tent.
-His older sister had been taking care of the family after the death of Messaoud’s parents.
+His older sister had been taking care of the family after the death of Messaoud's parents.
 She left her two young daughters (three and one years old).
-With all these problems, shame, deception and humiliation, Messaoud was lost and he even thought about ending his life to run away from these difficult situations.

-Messaoud did not even know how he overcame this situation with his dismissal from school, which was a synonym to death for him.
 After these events, Messaoud was alone without anybody; he realized that his only solution was to fight for his right or to perish.
-Messaoud was too young at that time and he knew that the only way that he could achieve his goals was to have trust and to impose himself in the society.
-To achieve that Messaoud needed to be very serious, efficient, honest, and right and to overcome all the difficulties in his life.
 Messaoud is a former slave who wants to affront the Beydhan in the society; this was the most difficult thing for Messaoud.
-Messaoud’s favorite hobbies were to read and to listen to the radio.
+Messaoud's favorite hobbies were to read and to listen to the radio.

-In 1958, he was a benevolent secretary of the “Cercle of Nema” (colonial administration).
-Messaoud was in charge of registering mailings, typing the non-confidential mails.
+In 1958, he was a benevolent secretary of the "Cercle of Nema" (colonial administration).
+Messaoud was in charge of registering mailings and typing the non-confidential mails.
 In December 1959, there was a national competition to recruit secretaries of administration.
 However, the minimum age for the competition was eighteen years old.
 Messaoud participated with the help of the commandant of the colonial administration of Nema as he was not old enough.